 Unstable foundation supports can cause serious damage to a historic porch.
 There are numerous causes and solutions.
 If the posts supporting the porch deck rest on stones or brick set directly on the ground, there can be seasonal shifts due to the changing moisture content of the soil or freeze/thaw conditions that will require regular attention.
 Under certain conditions, it may be advisable to extend footings for the posts below the frost line.
 Where moisture problems exist, improved drainage may be necessary.
 It is not uncommon to find that masonry joints in the foundation wall or piers have deteriorated as a result of rising damp, where moisture from the soil percolates up through mortar joints.
 This condition may lead to the eventual breakdown of the mortar and even old brick and soft stone.
-In such to the eventual breakdown of the mortar and even old brick and soft stone.
 In such cases, it will be necessary to replace the areas of damaged masonry and repoint the mortar joints.
+With wooden posts, insect damage or rot may necessitate corrective measures to strengthen the foundation.
+Techniques can include one or more of the following: epoxy consolidation; dutchman repair; or the addition of supplemental supports to the foundation posts and joists.
+In some cases damage may be extensive enough that the only real solution is rebuilding the foundation.

 Figure 10.
 This nineteenth century porch column is made of wood staves, similar to the way a wood barrel is put together.
-After replacing the torus and making dutchman repairs to the apophyge along the base, the column and pedestal are ready to be reinstalled on the porch.
+After replacing the torus and making dutchmar repairs to the apophyge along the base, the column and pedestal are ready to be reinstalled on the porch.
 Photos: NPS files.